dustinpfister/blog_posts/_posts/python-standard-library-statistics.md

 ## 2 - median

 There is also getting the median of a set of numbers.
+The main median function will just return the median number in a data set, or the arithmetic average of the center two numbers.

 ```python
 import statistics as stat